Malcolm Bricklin: Background

-At the height of his success, he owned a desert ranch in Scottsdale, Ariz., and a 5,000-acre home in the Colorado Rockies with an indoor shooting range, a riverfront swimming pool, helipad, and pet camel.
+At the height of his success, he owned a desert ranch in Scottsdale, Arizona, and a 5,000-acre home in the Colorado Rockies with an indoor shooting range, a riverfront swimming pool, helipad, and pet camel.

 Bricklin has six sons.
-As of 2017, he has been divorced three times, amicably, and lives in Monroe, New York with his wife, artist Sania Teymeny.
+As of 2017, he has been divorced three times, and lives in Monroe, New York with his wife, artist Sania Teymeny.

 Career

 Handyman America

-Bricklin built his father's Orlando, Florida building supply business into a franchised chain at age 19.
+Bricklin built his father's Orlando, Florida, building-supply business into a franchised chain at age 19.
 Named Handyman America and open seven days a week, Bricklin left behind his interest in 1960 after dozens of lawsuits and judgments stemming from the chain, — shortly before the chain's bankruptcy.

 Subaru

 In the mid-1960s, after he sold his interest in Handyman, Bricklin moved back to Philadelphia.
 When he was exploring establishing a network of gas stations that would rent scooters, he went to Japan to meet with the manufacturer of the Rabbit scooter, Fuji Heavy Industries, to arrange for the purchase and importation of their scooters — at a time when Fuji was just getting out of manufacturing scooters and was concentrating on their automotive business.

-At the meeting, Bricklin saw Fuji’s Subaru 360 mini-car, which got up to 60 miles to a gallon of gas and did not require federalizing in the United States because it weighed under 1,000 pounds.
+At the meeting, Bricklin saw Fuji’s Subaru 360 minicar, which got up to 60 miles to a gallon of gas and did not require federalizing in the United States because it weighed under 1,000 pounds.
 He was able to secure an exclusive contract with Fuji Heavy Industries to import Subaru cars and trucks into the United States, forming Subaru of America.
-Despite the car's ill fit for American roads and traffic, Bricklin was described as "one of the first auto industry mavericks to recognize that thrifty, inexpensive Japanese cars could be big in the United States."
+Despite the car's ill fit for American roads and traffic, Bricklin was described as "one of the first auto-industry mavericks to recognize that thrifty, inexpensive Japanese cars could be big in the United States."

 The first Subarus to enter the US were the 1968-1969 Subaru 360 and the 1970 Subaru FF-1 Star.

 Less than six months after the company formed, it became a public company and has been from 1968.
 Subaru of America became the only import car company that was publicly traded, making small fortunes for Bricklin and COO Harvey Lamm.

 FasTrack

-In 1971, Bricklin created a franchise named FasTrack, combining RV sales with shopping center parking lot race courses, where the public could drive one of 900 unsold Subaru 360s, modified by Bruce Myers.
+In 1971, Bricklin created a franchise named FasTrack, combining RV sales with shopping-center parking-lot race courses, where the public could drive one of 900 unsold Subaru 360s, modified by Bruce Myers.
 The venture ultimately failed.